Stoke-on-Trent railway station: The station today

 The station building retains much of its mid-Victorian character, including a classic glazed roof, built in 1893, that spans the platforms.
-A war memorial, with brass nameplates naming the employees of the North Staffordshire Railway who fell during World War I, discreetly flanks the entrance to platform 1.
+A war memorial, with brass nameplates naming the employees of the North Staffordshire Railway who died during World War I, discreetly flanks the entrance to platform 1.
 The station underwent restoration work in the 1990s, having fallen into disrepair.

 In May 2009, the main platform (platform 1) was lengthened to accommodate longer trains and the middle line was removed with platform 2 lengthened during 2011.

 On 14 September 2015, the station began its new development project.
 Platform 1 saw the introduction of automatic ticket barriers in December 2015, along with new Fast Ticket Machines.
 The historic entrance onto platform 2 following reconstruction work was re-opened in February 2016 with new automatic ticket barriers and Fast Ticket machines.
 Alongside this, a new retail space will open on platform 2.
-The Platform 2 waiting room was also refreshed and redeveloped, opening in January 2016.
+The Platform 2 waiting room was also refurbished, opening in January 2016.

 Services

-The station is located on both the Stafford to Manchester Line and the Crewe to Derby Line; it is also served by trains between London Euston and Manchester Piccadilly via the Trent Valley Line.
+The station is located on both the Stafford–Manchester line and the Crewe–Derby line; it is also served by trains between London Euston and Manchester Piccadilly via the Trent Valley line.
 Services are operated by Avanti West Coast, CrossCountry, East Midlands Railway, London Northwestern and Northern Trains.

 In April 2006, Network Rail organised its maintenance and train control operations into "26 Routes".
-The main line through Stoke-on-Trent forms part of Route 18 (the West Coast main line).
+The main line through Stoke-on-Trent forms part of Route 18 (the West Coast Main Line).
 The line from Derby to the junction just south of Stoke-on-Trent station forms part of Route 19 (the Midland Main Line and East Midlands).